Posted: August 30, 2014 Filed under: Photos | Tags: ad, advertisement, Ukulele

 In the past five years, Father Damien and Marianne Cope became Hawaii’s first two Catholic saints.
 Brother Joseph Dutton could become the third.
 Like them, he spent the rest of his life, forty-two years, helping exiled leprosy victims in Kalaupapa, Molokai.

 Brother Joseph wasn’t always a Catholic missionary.
-In Wisconsin, he was a civil war veteran who worked in a successful career, but struggled with depression, a failed marriage, and alcoholism.
-At age forty, Brother Joseph started practicing the Catholic faith, retired from his job, and started a new life.
+In Wisconsin, the civil war veteran succeeded in his career, but struggled with depression, a failed marriage, and alcoholism.
+At age forty, Brother Joseph adopted the Catholic faith, retired from his job, and started a new life.
 He told his friends,

 Read more about Brother Joseph in “Washington Beau Brummel Who Turned Monk Spent 36 Years Among Lepers of Molokai.”